 - Power, Aggression and Control (the need for men to use violence to hold control and power over women and other men).

-The authors of the report say that these masculine norms are linked to health-risk behaviours such as poor diet, tobacco use, alcohol use, occupational hazards, unsafe sex, and drug use and health-seeking behavior.
+The authors of the report say that these masculine norms are linked to health-risk behaviours such as poor diet, tobacco use, alcohol use, occupational hazards, unsafe sex, and drug use and health-seeking behaviour.

 Positive Masculine Norms

-While taking a critical view of masculinity the authors also state that efforts to improve men’s health should “build on men’s strengths rather than pathologize men as problematic or toxic”.
+While taking a critical view of masculinity the authors also state that efforts to improve men’s health should “build on men’s strengths rather than pathologise men as problematic or toxic”.

 The authors say that more research is needed to understand the ways that positive masculine norms may support men’s health.